 Upon graduation, you’ll have the skills and training needed to work in a variety of fields including:

-- Court Clerk: As a Court Clerk, you’ll be a vital member in the criminal justice system.
+- Court Clerk: As a Court Clerk, you’ll be a vital member of the criminal justice system.
 You will use organizational skills to manage court records, take accurate notes, prepare court agendas and communicate directly with lawyers and judges.
 You will ensure that courtroom procedures run smoothly.

 - Correctional Officer and Jailer: As a Correctional Officer and Jailer, you will be responsible for overseeing convicted criminals and those awaiting trial.
 You may also be responsible for transporting prisoners to and from the courthouse.
 You will monitor prisoner conduct, search for weapons, drugs, or other contraband, along with a variety of other tasks required to maintain safety.

 - Security Guard: As a Security Guard, you will help to ensure that your community stays safe.
 In this position, you may find yourself working in a business complex or commercial enterprise where you will use your knowledge and training to maintain safety and to prevent vandalism, crime, and terrorism.
 The Bureau of Labor Statistics predicts the demand for Security Guards will increase by 6% by the year 2026.